 |Effectiveness||Very good due to five layers and 24 folds|

 4. EcoGard XC36080 Premium Air Filter

-If you want a very thorough filter, this is it.
+If you want a very thorough filter for your Honda vehicle, this is it.
 The EcoGard Premium Cabin Air Filter effectively captures and removes up to 99.5 percent of pollutants.
-This includes dust, pollen, allergens, pet dander and other contaminants, which makes this an excellent choice for family cars.
+This includes dust, pollen, allergens, pet dander, and other contaminants, which makes this an excellent choice for family cars.